+VI.
 ACKNOWLEDGMENTS

-The authors would like to thank Karthik Nandakumar, Abhishek Nagar, and the anonymous reviewers for their valuable comments.
+The authors would like to thank Karthik Nandakumar and Abhishek Nagar for their valuable comments.
 The authors would also like to thank Meltem Demirkus for collecting live-scan palmprints.
 The latent and full palmprint databases used in our experiments were provided by Lt.
 Gregoire Michaud and Sgt.
-Scott Hrcka of the Forensic Science Division of the Michigan State Police and Austin Hicklin of Noblis.
-This work was supported by US Army Research Office grant W911NF-06-1-0418, US National Institute of Justice grant 2007-RG-CX-K183, and a grant from the US National Science Foundation IUC on Identification Technology Research (CITeR).
+Scott Hrcka of the Forensic Science Division of Michigan State Police and Austin Hicklin of Noblis.
+This work was supported by ARO grant W911NF-06-1-0418, NIJ grant 2007-RG-CX-K183 and a grant from the NSF IUC on Identification Technology Research (CITeR).